ibm-cloud-docs/vpc/about-contract.md

 ### 3. Prepare the docker-compose file
 {: #step3}

 Assuming that you have the logging details, find a simple docker compose file.
-The following is example with a public NGINX container.
-Create a docker-compose.yaml by using the example. of it.
+The following example has a public NGINX container.
+Create a docker-compose.yaml by using the example.

 ```yaml
 services: